menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mott is worth considering.

-Being a small city, Mott does not have a public transit system used by locals to get to and from work.
+Mott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Mott is nearly on par with the US average for all cities of 21.84%: 20.51% of adults 25 and older in Mott have a bachelor's degree or advanced degree.
+The percentage of adults in Mott who are college-educated is close to the national average for all communities of 21.84%: 20.51% of the adults in Mott have a bachelor's degree or advanced degree.

 The per capita income in Mott in 2022 was $35,256, which is lower middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,024 for a family of four.
 However, Mott contains both very wealthy and poor people as well.